 Farm and Family Audio From 2019

-Today we're talking about marketing feeder calves.
+Today we're talking about recouping reforestation costs.

 Today we're talking about giving horses or ponies as gifts.

 Dr. David Buys, State Health Specialist, talks about Mississippi State University Extension's AIM for CHangE Initiative.

 Susan Cosgrove speaks with Amy Myers about guarding against fraud when making charitable donations.

 Today, we're talking about the importance of reducing wildfire risk.

 Dr. Rocky Lemus explains seed costs, productivity, and return with cool season annual grasses.

 Associate Professor Dr. Joe Wilmeth and Family Life Specialist Dr. Elisha Hardman explain just how imporant premarital education is.

 Dr. Blake Layton talks about fall armyworms and bermudagrass stem maggots.

 Today we're talking about wild hogs and disease issues.